microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-delete-scopedrolemembers.md

 ---
 title: "Remove a scopedRoleMember"
-description: "Remove a scoped-role member from an adminstrative unit."
+description: "Remove a scoped-role member from an adminstrative unit."author: "lleonard-msft"
 ---

 # Remove a scopedRoleMember